Tinkerforge/doc/en/source/Hardware/Bricklets/Moisture.rst

 The Moisture :ref:`Bricklet <primer_bricklets>` is intended to measure moisture in soil.
 It can extend :ref:`Bricks <primer_bricks>` by this feature.

-Current is passed through two probes.
-With a increasing moisture level the resistance between the probes will decrease (since water is a better conductor than soil).
-The change in resistance is measured and returned as the moisture value.

-You can either stick the Bricklet directly into soil or you can solder two probes to the Bricklet and put the probes in soil.

 It is also possible to use the Moisture Bricklet as a detector for water filling level.

+Since hardware version 1.1 a capacitive method of measurement is used.
+The previous method of measurement used bare metal contacts that could result in a :ref:`corrosion problem <moisture_bricklet_corrosion>`.

 Technical Specifications
 ------------------------